 As a film bursting perfectly exemplifying the foreshadowing literary definition, Christopher Nolan's The Prestige is a great example of incorporating just enough to keep an audience engaged and just short of giving away its huge plot twist.

-One of the scenes that really blows your mind upon a second watch is when Alfred performs his bird cage trick in which he kills a bird and brings it back to life.
+One of the scenes that blows your mind upon a second watch is when Alfred performs his bird cage trick in which he kills a bird and brings it back to life.

 This video breaks down the scene and how Nolan manages to leave clues to the film's plot twist in plain sight.

-Nerdwriter • The Prestige: Hiding in Plain Sight
+The Prestige • Hiding in Plain Sight

 It can often be difficult to foreshadow through action, but Christopher Nolan takes advantage of the unique quality that magicians have in showing rather than telling and utilizes it to create a scene that only gets better with a second watch.